 For more information about reducing humidity, see dehumidifiers.

-5Turn off heat-generating lights and appliances unless you absolutely need them, avoid using lights and appliances.
+Unless you absolutely need them, avoid using lights and appliances.
 Incandescent lights, in particular, generate more heat than you might think.
 If possible, switch from incandescents to LED or CFL bulbs.

-6Weatherize your home to reduce the loss of conditioned air.
-Employ caulk and weatherstripping to cut back on the transfer of air around windows and doors.
+To reduce the loss of conditioned air, employ caulk and weatherstripping.
+This will cut back on the transfer of air around windows and doors.
 For complete coverage of how to do this, see Weatherstripping Doors and Windows.

-7 Install inexpensive heat-reflecting film on windows that face the sun.
+On windows that face the sun, consider applying inexpensive heat-reflecting film.
 This will keep your house cooler and reduce glare and ultraviolet rays that damage furniture and floors.